doncicuto/glim/README.md

 ## Limitations / Caveats

 1. You can start and stop your Glim server using `glim server [start|stop]` but if you are running Glim on a Windows machine, the stop command will fail and you will have to stop it using Ctrl+C, this is due a limitation with signal handling in Windows.
-In a future this behavior could be changeg if I find a workaround for prospective Windows users.
+In a future version this behavior could be changeg if I find a workaround for prospective Windows users.

 2. Glim cannot reply to Root DSE requests, so you cannot use LDAP tools like Apache Directory Studio or phpLDAPadmin to browse your directory.